 Ectomycorrhizal fungi become familiar once their connection with characteristic woodland mushrooms is known and this type will remain the focus of this chapter, for simplicity and because they are the commonest type of mycorrhizas on forest trees in much of the world.

 A hypha is a single thread, and masses of hyphae spread through soil as a network called a mycelium.
 Hyphae construct their outer walls mainly of chitin, combined with other materials including cellulose.
-Chitin is the same substance that animals such as insects use for their external skeleton - tough and flexible.
+Chitin is the same organic material that animals such as insects use for their external skeleton - tough and flexible.
 Hyphae may form with walls of separate cells or they may form into exceedingly fine and long open tubes.
 Within the hyphae are always true nuclei, membrane bound structures of the type called eukaryotic.
-This is one reason why the many species of single-celled fungi are distinguished from the bacteria.
+This is one reason why the many species of single-celled fungi are distinguished from bacteria.
 Bacteria always have a type of nucleus that is diffusely spread within the cell, as a prokaryote.

 Hyphae of a fungus spreading across soil.
 These fine structures make up the main mass of many species of fungi that live in soil.
-From such hyphae the fruiting bodies, sporocarps, develop as the familiar mushrooms that will produce reproductive spores.
+From such hyphae the fruiting bodies, sporocarps, develop.
 Credit: Wikimedia.

 Hyphae may be as narrow as 0.5 micrometres diameter, visible only under a microscope at high magnification, or as wide as 100 micrometres, which is twice the thickness of a human hair.
 Hyphae grow rapidly from their origin as a single spore, lengthening from their tips as they spread in all directions.
 The mycelium that develops is a genetically identical organism, a genet, either an individual or a clone.
-This organism may grow and live for decade after decade, sometimes growing into a thing weighed by the tonne.
-The famous humongous fungus, not the original specimen but the one currently claimed as the world record holder for size, is a honey fungus, Armillaria ostoyae.
-This species is familiar from its ordinary brown sporocarps clustered at the base of conifer and broadleaf tree stems.
-There it is parasitic, not mycorrhizal.
-This specimen, in the USA, is estimated to cover 880 hectares of forest floor, to weigh 600 tonnes and to have taken 2400 years to grow from one minute spore.
-Who knows, are there bigger fungi down in the woods to discover?